CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 ### Monster spells

-`MONSTER` creatures can also cast spells.
+Creatures can also cast spells.
 To do this, you need to assign the spells in `special_attacks`.
 Spells with `target_self: true` will only target the casting monster, and will be casted only if the monster has a hostile target.

 ```json
   {